NEW YORK Zoning Atlas

 Long Island Geospatial Lead: Steven Romalewski, CUNY Graduate Center

-New York City Lead: Nestor Davidson
+New York City Partner: Nestor Davidson

-Erie County Lead: Heather Abraham
+Erie County Partner: Heather Abraham

-Niagara County Lead: Joshua Greene
+Niagara County Analyst: Joshua Greene

 NZA Geospatial Analyst: Leah Carpenter